 From the parking area near the mouth of Black Velvet Canyon, hike up the old dirt road for a couple hundred yards, the take the trail that heads to the right.
 Follow this into the canyon.
 After a little less than a half-mile, a trail will drop down into the wash.
 Take it.
 Follow the wash for another half-mile or so.
 When your path is blocked by a waterfall (usually dry), head up and left on Class 3 terrain.
 Or, you can do a little 5.easy climbing up the waterfall.
 The start of the climb is about 50m up the canyon from here.

-Epinephrine is the Red Rocks classic.
+Red Rocks classic.
 The route is long, varied, and has consistently good rock.
 The first half of the climb follows a spectacular chimney system.
 The second half ascends steep faces, cracks, and dihedrals.
 The chimneys have rebuffed more than one spindly-legged, 5.12 sport climber and have introduced countless other climbers to previously unknown levels of cardiovascular fatigue.
 That being said, the route is probably a bit soft for its 5.9 rating.
 The 5.9 sections on the upper pitches are probably equivalent to a Yosemite Valley 5.8, but it's hard to make a direct comparison since the climbing is so different to granite.
 Anyway, some people rappel with two ropes after the chimney pitches, but they're missing out on the best climbing, IMO.

 The route has forced many unplanned bivies.
 My advice is to go fast and light.
 Also, make sure you're solid on 5.9 chimneys.

 Todd Swain's guidebook describes the climb in 18 pitches, but it can be done in 11 with a 60m rope: